Preventing carbon monoxide poisoning

-- Immediately leave the building or vehicle where carbon monoxide may be present and get outside into the fresh air.
+- Immediately stop using fuel-burning appliances and leave the building (or vehicle) where carbon monoxide may be present and get outside into the fresh air

-- Keep still.
-This will conserve oxygen in the blood, which is already at a low level because carbon monoxide has partially replaced it.
+- Keep still and remain calm.
+This will conserve oxygen in the blood, which is already at a low level because carbon monoxide has partially replaced it

 Tips for preventing carbon monoxide poisoning

 Make sure you fit audible carbon monoxide alarms that meet European safety standards and are marked EN50291, BSEN 50291 or EN50291 with the CE symbol.